-Life Insurance for Seniors Over 70
+Life insurance for seniors over 70

-If you want coverage for a fixed period of time, such as 10 or 15 years, term life insurance will be your least expensive option, and you can purchase hundreds of thousands of dollars in coverage.
+If you want coverage for a fixed period of time, such as 10 or 15 years, term life insurance will be your least expensive option, and you can get hundreds of thousands of dollars in coverage.
 Term life insurance is typically the best choice if you want coverage for a mortgage or to replace your income until retirement, as these financial obligations will be reduced or eliminated with time.
 Just make sure that the term policy will definitely cover the entire length of a financial obligation, as you’ll have a harder time finding coverage and have to pay higher rates if you still need life insurance at age 80 or 90.

 If you’re looking for coverage that lasts your lifetime, you’ll want to consider a form of permanent life insurance.
 Some reasons you may want permanent life insurance coverage would be:

-- Funeral and end-of-life expenses - The average cost of a funeral and burial is around $10,000, and costs will still typically exceed $2,000 for cremation.
+- Funeral and end-of-life expenses.
+The average cost of a funeral and burial is around $10,000, and costs will still typically exceed $2,000 for cremation.
 If you haven’t saved enough money to cover these costs, they will fall upon your family no matter when you pass away.

-- Medical expenses - Unless you die suddenly, you’re likely to accumulate medical expenses that can impact your family.
+- Medical expenses.Unless you die suddenly, you’re likely to accumulate medical expenses that can impact your family.
 This can be particularly difficult if you need full-time care or assistance in a nursing home.

 The benefit of whole life insurance policies is that they build cash value over time, which is a fund that can be borrowed against or withdrawn.
-However, a portion of premiums goes towards the cash value, making whole life insurance significantly more expensive.
+However, a portion of premiums goes toward the cash value, making whole life insurance much more expensive.
 For seniors, the cash value of whole life insurance is less valuable because you have fewer years during which it will grow with interest.

-Life Insurance for Seniors Over 80
+Life insurance for seniors over 80

 |Some health trouble, wouldn’t pass a medical exam||Simplified issue guaranteed universal or whole life insurance.|